 COMPLAINTS: From time to time, children take issue with actions that they do not agree with, and they are prone to criticize statements out of context.
 If this occurs, it is important that parents do not automatically support the criticism.
 Parents should call in for full details before supporting such criticism.
-Parents should use the following line of communication: teacher, principal, then Pastor and Leadership team, moving only to the next level if satisfactory progress is not being made.
+Parents should use the following line of communication: teacher, principal, then Policy/Grievance/Discipline Committee, moving only to the next level if satisfactory progress is not being made.